Stephen-Seo/SimpleArchiver/file_format.md

        Is a NULL-terminated string.
 If the previous "size" value is 0, then this entry does not exist and should be skipped.
 5. If this file is NOT a symbolic link:
-    1. 8 bytes 64-bit unsigned integer "size of filename in this archive file".
+    1. 8 bytes 64-bit unsigned integer "size of filename in this archive file" in big-endian.
     2. X bytes file data (length defined by previous value).